Raoprafull/Project_01-Book-Recommendation-System/README.md

 * **Exploratory Data Analysis** : Performed Univariate, Bivariate, and Multivariate analysis with various graphs and plots to better understand the distribution of features and their relationships.
 * **Implementation of various Recommender System approaches** :This project explores various recommendation algorithms, including Popularity Based Filtering, Collaborative Filtering based Recommendation System–(User-User based), and Collaborative Filtering based Recommendation System–(Item-Item Based).
 * **Evaluation metrics** : Model evaluation metrics is important to distinguish the best collaborative filtering – either by memory based or model based approach.
-* **Deployment of the model** :After model building and model evaluation next import key point is deployment.
+* **Deployment of the model** : After model building and model evaluation next import key point is deployment.
 We have done deployment of recommender system by using streamlit tool and spyder app.
 Following links are used to shows us the interface of the model and get recommendation of books as per user –id.
  Local URL: http://localhost:8501
  Network URL: http://192.168.208.127:8501